The Pope and Fatima

 The Pope is sick indeed.

-16 thoughts on “The Pope and Fatima”
+16 responses to “The Pope and Fatima”

-1. Dear Gavin,
+Dear Gavin,

 It is a fact that the Pope is a profound worker for peace and respector of all people and their faiths.
 For example, he gathered representatives of all in Assisi to pray together for peace following September 11th.
 As regards Russia and Fatima and Pope John Paul you might like to check out Timothy Tindal-Robertson’s book – it is full of historical facts and reads like a thriller.